About the Artist

 through observations could ever have imagined such a marvel as

-Lisa Marie states: “the most fascinating aspect of matter, is its capacity to wonder earnestly of itself, and the cosmos.”
+Lisa Marie states: “The most fascinating aspect of nature is its ability to wonder earnestly of itself.”

-A few of her influences include: Carl Sagan, E.O.
-Wilson, Loren Eiseley, Viktor Frankl, Joseph Campbell, Richard Feynman, Jane Goodall, Arne Naess, Felix Guattari, Erich Fromm, Carl Rogers, Abraham Maslow, Carl Jung, David Bohm, Edmund Husserl, Martin Heidegger, Maurice Merleau-Ponty, Alfred North Whitehead, William James, Soren Kierkegaard, Rollo May, Albert Hofmann, Stanislav Grof, Seneca, Rainer Maria Rilke, Franz Kafka, Hermann Hesse, Charles Dickens, Aldous Huxley, Isaac Asimov, Ray Bradbury, Friedrich Nietzsche, Michel Foucault, Jean-Paul Sartre, R.D.
-Laing, Mahatma Gandhi, Martin Luther King, J.R., Frederick Douglass, Langston Hughes, Mary Shelley, Vincent Van Gogh, Salvador Dali, Edvard Munch, Alex Grey, Johannes Vermeer, Johann Wolfgang von Goethe, Matsuo Basho, Ralph Waldo Emerson and other Transcendentalists, William Blake, Buddhist Philosophy, and the Bhagavad Gita, etc.
+A few of her influences include: Carl Sagan, Loren Eiseley, Richard Feynman, Jane Goodall, Viktor Frankl, Frank White, Joseph Campbell, Thomas Berry, Brian Swimme, E.O.
+Wilson, David Attenborough, Arne Naess, Felix Guattari, David Abram, Erich Fromm, Carl Rogers, Abraham Maslow, Carl Jung, Karen Horney, David Bohm, Edmund Husserl, Martin Heidegger, Maurice Merleau-Ponty, Alfred North Whitehead, William James, Soren Kierkegaard, Rollo May, Albert Hofmann, Stanislav Grof, Seneca, Rainer Maria Rilke, Franz Kafka, Hermann Hesse, Charles Dickens, Thich Nhat Hanh, Aldous Huxley, Isaac Asimov, Ray Bradbury, Friedrich Nietzsche, Jean-Paul Sartre, R.D.
+Laing, His Holiness the 14th Dalai Lama, Mahatma Gandhi, Martin Luther King, J.R., Frederick Douglass, Langston Hughes, Mary Shelley, Vincent Van Gogh, Salvador Dali, Edvard Munch, Alex Grey, Johannes Vermeer, Johann Wolfgang von Goethe, Matsuo Basho, Ralph Waldo Emerson and other Transcendentalists, William Blake, Buddhist Philosophy, the Bhagavad Gita, and Dynamic Systems Theory, etc.

 Lisa Marie’s art was first published in Stem Magazine commemorating the Total Solar Eclipse which coincided with her 31st birthday on August 21st, 2017: